TKJ Electronics has released a LEGO NXT Servo Motor

 Now, let’s convert this RAW value to an angle.

 In Extreme NXT, the authors worry about the fact that the resulting relationship is nonlinear with respect to the RAW value.
 As far as I can see, this isn’t a problem.
-We simply solve (4) above for the angle $A$ in terms of RAW.
+We simply solve (4) above for the angle in terms of RAW.
 We can output the angle if we wish, but here I’ll take it a step further and demonstrate the resulting equation by controlling a motor so that it maintains an angle equal to the angle through which I have rotated the potentiometer.

 I will leave out the algebra.
 Try it yourself.
 Solve (4) for angle A: